Horrible Histories: Gory Games: Gameplay

 The games are divided into six categories: "Brainy", "Messy", "Scary", "Silly", "Gory" and "Death" (hosted by Death himself).
 Quiz questions manifest as either multiple-choice or true-or-false questions and may be asked either by Dave, Rattus, a live-action or animated character from that period, or—in Series 3—Death.
 "Prop questions" are also asked.

 Similarly to its parent series, the games are grouped under randomly selected historical eras or civilizations based on Terry Deary's original books.
-To date the eras used in Gory Games are: